gavinlyonsrepo/FourteenSegDisplay/README.md

 This model supports a  maximum of 7-8 digits (eg for eight digits (D8D7D65D4D3D2D1).
 For purposes of the schematic and software D1 is the Least significant or right most Digit.
-This library was tested on a single digit PSC05-11SURKWA common cathode.
+This library was tested on a single digit PSC05-11SURKWA common cathode(schematic) and a PSA08-11EWA common anode.

 This table can be expanded to 7-8 digits.

 **Connections**